Deep Long-Tailed Learning: A Survey: Empirical Studies

-This section provides the method performance on different class subsets.
-As shown in Table~\ref{table_setperformance}, almost all methods improve tail-class and middle-class performance at the cost of head-class performance.
-The head classes, however, are also important in long-tailed learning, so it is necessary to improve long-tailed performance without sacrificing the performance on the head.
-Potential solutions include information augmentation and ensemble learning, \eg SSP, RIDE and TADE (with sufficient training, \eg 200 epochs).
+\textbf{{Results on different class subsets}}. {We then report the performance in terms of different class subsets.
+As shown in Table~\ref{table_setperformance}, almost all methods improve tail-class and middle-class performance at the cost of lower head-class performance.} The head classes, however, are also important in long-tailed learning, so it is necessary to improve long-tailed performance without sacrificing the performance of the head.
+Potential solutions include information augmentation and ensemble learning, \eg SSP and SADE.
 By comparing both Tables~\ref{table_performance} and~\ref{table_setperformance}, one can find that the overall performance gain largely depends on the improvement of middle and tail classes; hence, how to improve their performance is still the most important goal of long-tailed learning in the future.

-By now, TADE~\cite{zhang2021test} achieves the best overall performance in terms of accuracy and RA (c.f.
-Table~\ref{table_performance}), but TADE does not perform state-of-the-art on all class subsets (c.f.
+By now, SADE~\cite{zhang2021test} achieves the best overall performance in terms of accuracy and RA (c.f.
+Table~\ref{table_performance}), but SADE does not perform state-of-the-art on all class subsets (c.f.
 Table~\ref{table_setperformance}).
-For example, when training 200 epochs, the head-class performance of TADE is worse than RIDE and its tail-class performance is worse than BBN.
-To summarize, the higher average performance of TADE implies that the key to obtaining better long-tailed performance is a better trade-off among all classes.
+For example, when training 200 epochs, the head-class performance of SADE is worse than RIDE and its tail-class performance is worse than BBN.
+To summarize, the higher average performance of SADE implies that the key to obtaining better long-tailed performance is a better trade-off among all classes.
 In summary, the current best practice for deep long-tailed learning is using ensemble learning and class re-balancing, simultaneously.
-Note that all these methods, apart from data augmentation based methods, only use basic augmentation operations.
-If using stronger data augmentation, \eg RandAugment~\cite{cubuk2020randaugment} or Cutmix~\cite{yun2019cutmix}, the model performance can be further improved.